Diocese of Lamezia Terme

-The Italian Catholic Diocese of Lamezia Terme (Dioecesis Neocastrensis) is in Calabria.
+The Diocese of Lamezia Terme (Dioecesis Neocastrensis) is a Latin Church diocese of the Catholic Church in Calabria.
 In 1818 the ancient see of Martirano, the former Mamertum (the first bishop of which was Domnus, in 761), was united to the diocese of Nicastro.
 The diocese was then a suffragan of the archdiocese of Reggio in Calabria.
 In 1986, the historic Diocese of Nicastro had its name changed.
 It is currently called the Diocese of Lamezia Terme, and it is a suffragan of the Archdiocese of Catanzaro-Squillace.
 The name change reflects the incorporation of the comune of Nicastro into Lamezia Terme, an administrative change of 1968 on the part of the State of Italy.